 Connectors new and old

-Using that physical layer also allows DisplayPort 2.0 to use the more efficient 128/132b encoding scheme, which has far less overhead.
+In addition to USB-C, DisplayPort 2.0 leverages the Thunderbolt 3 physical interface layer which is a more unifying standard for the future.
+Using that physical layer allows DisplayPort 2.0 to use the more efficient 128/132b encoding scheme, which has far less overhead.

 Power saving and other features

-This new feature optimizes the way a display is refreshed to help control power draw and thermal output.
-If a smaller device with a higher resolution display wants to take advantage of it, Panel Replay will make it so that the display only updates elements that have changed.
-That cuts down on power requirements when in use, especially on static web pages or other content and can help speed up the charging of a device if in use or left on when charging.
+This new feature optimizes the way a display refreshes to help control power draw and thermal output.
+For example, with Panel Replay enabled, a smaller device with a high-resolution display only updates elements that change on-screen.
+This cuts down on power requirements when in use, especially on static web pages or other content.
+It can also help speed up device charging when in use or left on when charging.

-Display Stream Compression, or DSC, will now be a mandatory feature of DisplayPort 2.0 certified devices.
-This near-lossless compression format will enable the super high-resolution and refresh rate modes for DP 2.0.
+VESA’s DSC is now a mandatory feature of DisplayPort 2.0 certified devices.
+This near-lossless compression format enables the super high-resolution and refresh rate modes for DisplayPort 2.0.

 - 8K TV: Everything you need to know about the future of television